Roland Galčík

-Roland Galčík (born 13 July 2001) is a Slovak footballer who plays for Slovak Niké Liga club Železiarne Podbrezová.
+Roland Galčík (born 13 July 2001) is a Slovak professional footballer who plays for Primeira Liga club Rio Ave and the Slovakia national team.

 Club career

 FK Železiarne Podbrezová

-Galčík made his Fortuna Liga debut for Železiarne Podbrezová in an away fixture against DAC Dunajská Streda on 20 October 2018, coming on as a late second-half replacement for Matúš Turňa with the final score already set at 3:2.
+Galčík made his Fortuna Liga debut for Železiarne Podbrezová in an away fixture against DAC Dunajská Streda on 20 October 2018, coming on as a late second-half replacement for Matúš Turňa with the final score already set at 3–2.

+Rio Ave

+On 16 July 2026, Galčík signed a four-year contract with Rio Ave in Portugal.

 International career

 Galčík was first recognised in a senior national team nomination on 16 March 2022 by Štefan Tarkovič as an alternate ahead of two international friendly fixtures against Norway and Finland.
 During the March international fixtures, Galčík ended up representing the Slovak U21 side under Jaroslav Kentoš in 2023 Under-21 European Championship qualifiers against Northern Ireland and Spain, being called up on the 17 March.